 This report set out to examine the impact of unionization on labor conditions in Guatemala's banana export sector.
 It did so through a survey of over 200 workers, as well as extensive interviews, an examination of trade data, and a review of relevant prior research.
-One of the main findings of this report was that Guatemala became the third largest exporter of bananas in the world not only through a history of high-quality production and efficiency, but also by taking advantage of low-paid, non-union labor on the country's southern coast.
+One of the main findings of this report was that Guatemala became the third largest exporter of bananas in the world not only through a history of high-quality production and efficiency, but also by taking advantage of lowpaid, non-union labor on the country's southern coast.

 The survey data indicate that non-unionized workers earn less than half the hourly pay of unionized workers and work 12 hours more per week than their unionized counterparts.
-Non-union workers are 81 percent more likely to face verbal abuse than union workers, and 58 percent of women in non-union banana packing plants face sexual harassment at work compared to eight percent of women at unionized packing plants.
+Non-union workers are 81 percent more likely to face verbal abuse than union workers, and 58 percent of women in non-union banana packing plants face sexual harassment and other forms of genderbased violence at work compared to eight percent of women at unionized packing plants.
+Hence, there is considerable evidence for violence and harassment at work, including substantial gender-based violence.